 Hearing aids are ear-level devices that amplify sound in an individualized manner for each person's hearing loss.
 They use signal processing to automatically adjust the sound level and relative balance of the bass and treble along with sophisticated limiting of the output of the amplified sound.
 They are designed to mitigate the impact of permanent hearing loss and are available for most types, degrees, and configurations of hearing loss.
+They are distinguishable from OTC devices because they are prescribed and verified by a hearing health care professional such as an audiologist along with counselling, aural rehabilitation, and when necessary, associated accessories.
 In most Canadian provinces and territories, obtaining hearing aids is a controlled act and therefore requires a prescription by an audiologist or physician.
 This is because hearing aids that are set too loud or too soft in relation to measured hearing levels poses a significant risk of harm to the individual.
 (Regulated Health Professions Act, 1991).

-Over-The-Counter Hearing Aids are only now becoming available in Canada with the approval of Health Canada medical Class II licenses.
+Over-The-Counter devices are only now becoming available in Canada with the approval of Health Canada medical Class II licenses.
 It is possible that Canadians are also purchasing OTC devices from the United States or other countries through online channels.
 According to the US FDA OTC guidance document, OTCs are medical devices that can be obtained by adults over the age of 18 years with a perceived mild to moderate hearing loss, (even without a formal audiometric evaluation).
 Unlike traditional hearing aids, OTC devices can be obtained without input from an Audiologist or other hearing health care professional for an assessment, recommendation, fitting, or verification of the fitting.
 The quality and efficacy of the signal processing of these devices compared to hearing aids obtained through the professional route is currently the topic of much investigation in the hearing health care field.
 (Federal Register, 2022).